|Main Procedural Step:||Apply at the U.S./Canadian border (Canadian Nationals)

 c) If applying from within the U.S. and the applicant has dependents, Form I-539 and copies of all current immigration documents (passport, visa, I-94 card) for dependents.
 See above for instructions on the I-94 card.

 STEP III: Upon receipt of the eForm and all documentation listed in Steps I and II, UC International Services will:

-1. Prepare the I-129 application if the employee will not be traveling to the border to obtain TN status.
+- Prepare the I-129 application if the employee will not be travelling to the border/embassy to obtain TN status.

 Under NAFTA (North American Free Trade Agreement) Canadian and Mexican professionals may apply to enter the U.S. under the TN visa classification.
-The TN process for Mexican professionals is identical to the H-1B visa process (including the 3-4 month processing time).
-The TN process for Canadian professionals does not require U.S. Department of Labor (DOL) certification of a Labor Condition Application or prior approval by the Immigration and Naturalization Service (INS) of any petition.
+The TN process does not require U.S. Department of Labor (DOL) certification of a Labor Condition Application or prior approval by the Department of Homeland Security (DHS) of any petition.
 The result is that qualifying Canadian nationals trained in one of a published list of professions may obtain TN-1 visa status and enter the U.S. in one day by applying at the U.S. port-of-entry.
-Applications for extensions of the TN-1 status for Canadian professionals may be filed with the USCIS by mail, and are processed in 2-3 months, or can be made at the border.
+Mexican nationals must first apply for a TN-2 visa at the U.S. Consulate/Embassy.
+New applications for/or extensions of the TN status can also be filed with the USCIS by mail using form I-129, and are processed in 2-4 months (unless premium processing is paid for).